 This vehicle has two identification numbers: Vehicle Identification Number (VIN) and Engine Serial Number (ESN).
 These numbers are required by the dealer to complete warranty claims properly.
-No warranty will be allowed by the manufacturer if the VIN or ESN is removed or mutilated in any way.
+No warranty will be allowed if the VIN or ESN is removed or mutilated in any way.